-Although we don't have any big name book store chains here yet, that's okay because we've got The Art of Literature, a cozy book shop that sells a good selection of new and used books.
+Although we don't have any big name book store chains here yet, that's okay because here in the Cape we've got Donna's Book Stop Paperback Exchange at 1343 SE 47th Terrace, (239)463-3999.

 As for books about Cape Coral, first of all, our city is about 50 years young and was the largest master-planned community in the United States, built up by two brothers who were quite the characters.

 Lots of hype and high-pitched selling turned a piece of swampland with a few homesteads on it into our waterfront paradise with more canals than Venice.